fortrabbit/blog/universal-pricing-v2.md

 ---
 author: fl
 created: 2017-05-11
 published: true
-title:        "Universal App pricing V2 is here"
+title: Universal App pricing V2 is here
-excerpt:      "More powerful plans, same price level."
+excerpt: More powerful plans, same price level.
 lead: "The Universal Stack was launched 5 months ago.
 We are now implementing a frequent feedback: Meet our new more powerful Universal Stack plans:"
 image: old-new-pricing-poster.gif
-imagecredit:  'After/Before slider shamelessly stolen from: https://codepen.io/bamf/pen/jEpxOX'
+imagecredit: "After/Before slider shamelessly stolen from: https://codepen.io/bamf/pen/jEpxOX"
+tags:
+  - chronicles
+  - changelog
 ---

 1. The old entry level plan is going away.
 2. The old middle plan is becoming the new entry plan — same specs, lower price.
 3. A new powerful top plan is introduced.

 <!--  After/Before slider shamelessly stolen from: https://codepen.io/bamf/pen/jEpxOX -->